 Support & Supervision

 Each PhD candidate executes his or her research under the supervision of a supervisory team of at least two supervisors.
-Usually this team consists of a daily supervisor and at least one promotor (a full Professor).
+Usually this team consists of a daily supervisor and at least one promotor (a professor with IUS promovendi).
 This team can be expanded with additional researchers or educators, if the project involves collaboration inside or outside the faculty.

 - The first is to supervise the PhD candidate during the project.